gigaii/restcountries_task/README.md

-# Getting Started with Create React App
+# Country database frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using react framework and tailwindcss to list all the countries data.

 ## Available Scripts